xabbu42/Master/arbeit.md

 TODO repeat necessary results from @pulver2010

-We expand the definition of correspondance \ref{corr} to G3lp proofs in the natural way.
+We expand the definition of correspondence \ref{corr} to G3lp proofs in the natural way.
 That is, we consider all topmost proof terms in active formulas in the rules $(⊃ ⋅)$, $(⊃ +)$ $(⊃ !)$ and $({:} ⊃)$ as corresponding to each other.
 That leads to two main differences